Susannnnnna/Laravel-Timeline/README.md

 - Nodejs
 - Visual Studio (or any other IDE)

-Open app in IDE and run Apache and MySQL via XAMPP.
+Open app in IDE and run Apache and MySQL via XAMPP

 ## Sources